jonathanyeh0723/meme-generator/README.md

  - `__init__.py`: To let the Python interpreter know that a directory contains code for a Python module.
  - `PlotEngine.py`: Define PlotEngine class to conduct data visualization.

+The following is result of using Plot Engine to execute data visualization for all dog photos.

 ![dog_photos](./xanders_images.jpg)

 ## AI Engine